BhaskarKapri07/ResumeRover/backend/README.md

 ## Collaboration Between Services

 The Node/Express service handles all the core operations and interacts directly with Gemini's API for resume analysis.
 This streamlined communication improves efficiency and reduces complexity.

+## References
+The resume parsing algorithm has been taken from [Open Resume](https://github.com/xitanggg/open-resume)